Convexity: Concept and Calculation

 2022 Fed Hiking Cycle: The 10-year Treasury yield rose +236 bps in 2022, contributing to Bloomberg Aggregate Index losses of -13.01% (Hartford Funds, 2025).
 Portfolios that relied on duration-only estimates systematically overestimated losses by 0.8-1.2%—cold comfort, but material for performance attribution and rebalancing decisions.

-The durable lesson: Convexity doesn't eliminate losses in rising rate environments.
+What the data confirms: Convexity doesn’t eliminate losses in rising rate environments.
 But it tells you the truth about how much you actually lost, preventing overcorrection at precisely the wrong moment.

 Related: Modified Duration and Price Sensitivity | Negative Convexity and Mortgage Securities | Barbell vs. Bullet Strategies Under Curve Shifts | Stress Testing Portfolios for Rate Shocks